🤖 LLM vs traditional translators: the match

 - ❌ Breaks complex markdown

-LLMs are game-changers because they don't just translate word by word.
+LLMs change the game because they don't just translate word for word.
 They understand the meaning and can follow precise instructions:

 - ✅ Adapts expressions culturally